tabulify/tabulify/tower/doc/schema-flyway.md

 ### Json data type

+We:
+  * use JSON storage in map/collection structure (ie to persist between restart)
-We don't use Json datatype as storage structure for an object.
+  * don't use Json datatype as storage structure for an object in a relational model

-Why?
+Why not in a relation model?

 #### Polluted Json data, possible data loss

 Because if you transform an existing object into json, say a list, you have to :